gitdek/hadouken/README.md

 [Hadouken][] is an irc bot which aims to provide fun, information, and channel management.
 The main goal is a simple plugin design so others can contribute even with limited time.
+There are many useful, and some not so useful plugins included to begin with.

 <A name="toc2-16" title="Getting Started" />
 ## Getting Started